greenw0lf/greenw0lf.github.io/content/projects.md

 - adding back punctuation that was removed before (' and -)
 - option to output a more detailed breakdown of the alignment of the reference-hypothesis files
 - overall increasing the readability of the README

+### Contribution: faster-whisper
+I have done a small contribution to the [official faster-whisper repository](https://github.com/SYSTRAN/faster-whisper) that is highly relevant for the [Whisper worker](https://github.com/beeldengeluid/whisper-asr-worker) I developed for the Netherlands Institute for Sound & Vision.
+To summarize the contribution, I added logging of the duration of the audio segment to be processed, as well as information about how much audio does the voice activity detection (VAD) component remove, for the batched version of faster-whisper (represented by the class `BatchedInferencePipeline` in the codebase).

+Link to the PR that added these changes: https://github.com/SYSTRAN/faster-whisper/pull/1186

 ## Personal project